Info Agency Main Banner Content

-A large percentage of the spring and fall programming at our parks and reservoirs is with local school groups.
-Programs range from general hikes to trips to unique features of a property to curriculum based sessions designed by property staff and/or teachers.
-Program lengths vary, but generally range from 1-4 hours.
-These programs are typically available at sites with a full time interpretive naturalist.
-Some of our interpreters also offer in-school programming during the winter months.
-On site and off site programs are also available to scout and other youth groups as well.
-Call early to schedule any field trip or other environmental education program - we’re in high demand.
+Much of the spring and fall programming at Indiana State Parks is with local school groups.
+Programs include general hikes, visits to unique property features and curriculum-based sessions designed by property staff and/or teachers.
+Program times generally range from 1-4 hours and are available at sites with a full time interpretive naturalist.
+Some interpreters also offer in-school programming during winter.
+On site and off-site programs are available to scout and other youth groups.
+Because of high demand, call early to schedule.

-Each property has unique features on which we focus in our programming and exhibits.
-These primary messages, called themes, can help teachers choose field trip content and sites to visit.
+Each property has unique features and a focus in programming and exhibits.
+These themes can help teachers choose sites and field trip content.

-A $1/person fee will be charged for on-site educational programs at state parks or reservoirs.
+A $1 per person fee is charged for on-site educational programs at state parks or reservoirs.
 Funds collected are used to support interpretation and education at our state park and reservoir properties.
-For more information about this fee, download our Group Program Fee FAQ.
+View the Group Program Fee FAQ (PDF). for details.

-A $2/person fee is usually charged for off-site programs at schools or other locations, but that fee may be adjusted depending on type of program, staff needed, and distance traveled.
-We know that many schools and groups are stretching budgets, and we want to help.
-At the same time, we want to continue to connect students to the outdoors and to the parks and reservoirs in their own backyards.
+A $2 per person fee is usually charged for off-site programs at schools or other locations, but that fee may be adjusted depending on program type, staff needed, and distance traveled.
+Many schools and groups are stretching budgets, and we want to help.
+At the same time, we want to connect students to the outdoors and to the parks and reservoirs in their own backyards.

-Properties may limit distances travelled since our budgets are tight.
-They may also limit the number of days they go off-site for programs so we don't overlook our regular property visitors.
+Properties may limit distances traveled since budgets are tight.
+They may also limit the number of days for off-site programs so we don't overlook our regular property visitors.